f-Ayuk/TechEd_Rwanda/README.md

-# TechEd for Rwanda Platform - README
+# TechEd for Rwanda Platform

 ## Overview